How to Install Composer on Ubuntu

 Installer verified

-When the installer is corrupt, the script automatically deletes the file.
-Therefore, re-download the installer and repeat the verification process.
+However, if the verification fails and outputs “Installer corrupt,” the script automatically deletes the compromised file.
+In that case, re-download the installer and repeat the verification steps.

 Install Composer Globally